 The results function of the DESeq2 package performs independent filtering by default using the mean of normalized counts as a filter statistic.
-A threshold on the filter statistic is found which optimizes the number of adjusted p values lower than a significance level alpha (we use the standard variable name for significance level, though it is unrelated to the dispersion parameter $\alpha$ ).
-The theory behind independent filtering is discussed in greater detail in Section 4.6.
+A threshold on the filter statistic is found which optimizes the number of adjusted p values lower than a significance level alpha (we use the standard variable name for significance level, though it is unrelated to the dispersion parameter α).
+The theory behind independent filtering is discussed in greater detail in Section 4.7.
 The adjusted p values for the genes which do not pass the filter threshold are set to NA.

-The independent filtering is performed using the filtered\p function of the genefilter package, and all of the arguments of filtered\p can be passed to the results function.
-The filter threshold value and the number of rejections at each quantile of the filter statistic are available as attributes of the object returned by results.
-For example, we can visualize the optimization by plotting the filterNumRej attribute of the results object, as seen in Figure 10.
-Note that if the maximum number of rejections is very small such that the line of rejections over filter threshold appears noisy, the expected false discovery rate might not be held exactly for this small set.
+The independent filtering is performed using the filtered_p function of the genefilter package, and all of the arguments of filtered_p can be passed to the results function.
+The filter threshold value and the number of rejections at each quantile of the filter statistic are available as metadata of the object returned by results.
+For example, we can visualize the optimization by plotting the filterNumRej attribute of the results object, as seen in Figure 12.